bunqCommunity/bunqAutomation/server/Automation/README.md

 #### Schedule

 Each output has a Schedule.
-Any Schedule that isn't `INSTANT` will be stored in a store with the Output type.
+Any Schedule that isn't `INSTANT` will be stored in a store.
 Every minute all stored outputs which are still pending are checked if they should be completed.

 It is the Output's responsibility to store, update and delete any pending updates.